Climate

 The close proximity to Sumaco Napo-Galeras National Park also has a noticeable effect on the climate, and this more than anything else is the distinguishing climatic feature of this region.

-Sumaco is a cloud factory, with moisture from the Amazon lowlands condensing as it approaches the mountain.
+The nearby Gran Sumaco volcano is a cloud factory, with moisture from the Amazon lowlands condensing as it approaches the mountain.
 As a result, this area is often spared from the dry spells that occur in town[2].

-Most importantly, the stable humidity, ample precipitation, lack of a dry season, mean temperatures above 22°C in every month, and moderate temperature highs and lows make this area suitable for a wide variety of tropical and ultra-tropical fruit trees, including durian.
+Most importantly, the stable humidity, ample precipitation, year-round sunshine, lack of a pronounced dry season, mean temperatures above 22°C in every month, and moderate temperature highs and lows make this area suitable for a wide variety of tropical and ultra-tropical fruit trees, including durian.

 1.